-Free/Open Source Software, or FOSS, is software created by developers who wish for the source code they create to remain available to be distributed and built upon.
-Free/open licences enable this by leveraging copyright law to create situation where there are "some rights reserved" rather than "all rights reserved".
+Free/Open Source Software, or FOSS, is software created by developers who want that software source code to remain available for distribution and modification.
+This is acomplished through the use Free and open licences that leverage copyright law to create a "some rights reserved" situation rather than an "all rights reserved" situation.

-This copyleft practice both ensures a shared commons of source code for developers to make use of, and helps engender cultures of participation and transparency.
-Individuals and businesses benefit through the aleviation of software costs, and gain access to learn from or contribute to the furtherance of these freely avaliable tools.
-Businesses can also provide services and support around these projects.
-Further, the free culture movement exists for sharing in science, the arts, etc.
+These copyleft and permissive practices both ensure a shared commons of source code for developers to make use of, and helps engender cultures of participation and transparency.
+Individuals and businesses benefit through the aleviation of software costs, gaining access to learn from and/or contribute to the furtherance and betterment of these freely avaliable tools.

 The Linuxaudio.org consortium organises the Linux Audio Conference (LAC) and otherwise aims to co-ordinate joint projects between members, collaborate on the promotion of Linux based systems for audio tasks, offer programs beneficial to members and subsequently its mission, and provide a single point of contact for prospective industry partners.
 Videos can be found here, here, and here.